What is internal linking and why is it needed?

 How often should links be updated and is it possible to link to commercial pages from articles?

-Linking from articles to commercial pages is not only possible, but also necessary—if it makes sense based on the intent.
+Updates should be based on events rather than a calendar: the launch of a new category or service, the addition of a content cluster, expansion across Ukrainian cities, or significant changes in demand or product range.
+A good practice is to conduct a mini-audit every 1-3 months: check "orphaned" pages, click-through rates, and which pages are actually receiving clicks in Google Search Console.
+Linking from articles to commercial pages is not only possible but also necessary—if it makes sense based on intent.
 An article covers the informational question, and the link leads to the next step: choosing a product, ordering a service, or calculating the cost.
-This is a normal part of On-Page SEO: you connect content and commerce, strengthening relevance and increasing conversion.
+This is a normal part of On-Page SEO: you connect content and commercial content, strengthening relevance and increasing conversion.
 It's important to maintain a balanced anchor list and avoid turning each article into a series of "buy/order" links.

 "If a link helps the reader solve a problem faster, it's almost always safer and more useful for SEO."